Extremal Collections of $k$-Uniform Vectors: Weight- Proofs

-The inequality \eqref{evenin} would suffice to prove Theorem \ref{t.even} if we could establish a family of base cases for the induction.
+The inequality \eqref{evenin} would suffice to prove Theorem \ref{t.even} if we could establish a family of base cases for each nonzero $k$ for the induction, since clearly $\exem^*(r,\mathbf{0})=1$ for every $r$ and $\L$.
 We do not know how to do this directly, however.
 Instead we define

 and consider the sequence $\{\alpha_r^\k\}_{r\in \N}$.
 Now, \eqref{evenin} gives that for $r \geq \Vert\k\Vert+2$, $\alpha_r^\k\leq \alpha_{r-1}^\k + \sum\limits_{i \in [s]} |L_i| \cdot \alpha_{r-1}^{\k-\e_i}$.
 By induction on $\Vert\k\Vert$, we then have for $Q_\k':= \max \{ \Vert\k\Vert+2\} \cup \{Q_{\k-\e_i}:i \in [s]\}$ that